jasonbreimer/ogma/capstone/README.md

 8. Final Model: Develop a refined model using the newly created features.

 #### Results

-Premium Value Influence: Manufacturers with a higher perceived "premium" value influence prices differently.
-This led to the creation of a new feature, c_premium, mapping a premium value score to manufacturers.
-This feature, combined with the model information, produced the model_premium_interaction term.
+Findings:

-Car Age Influence: The influence of car age on price varies by manufacturer, resulting in the creation of the model_age_factor.
-This feature was used to develop the model/car age interaction term.
+Model Age Influence: The influence of car age on price varies by manufacturer.
+The model_age_factor reflects this variation, showing that the relative age of each car within its model group impacts its price.

-Model Explanation:
+Premium Influence: Manufacturers with a higher perceived "premium" value influence prices differently.
+The model_premium_interaction term captures the combined effects of the car model and its premium status on the price, providing a more nuanced prediction.

-The model_age_factor reflects the relative age of each car within its model group.
-If a car's log_car_age is above the average for its model, its model_age_factor will be greater than 1, and if below average, less than 1.
+Recommendations:
-The model_premium_interaction captures the combined effects of the car model and its premium status on the target variable, providing a more nuanced prediction.
+Dealerships should prioritize partnering with large manufacturers due to the broad spectrum of models they offer across various price ranges.
+Additionally, focus on manufacturers that maintain more stable pricing, enabling dealerships to source a diverse range of models with predictable costs.
+This strategic focus mitigates price volatility, making inventory management more reliable and efficient.

 #### Next steps
 Price Trend Analysis: Analyze price trends by manufacturer to identify those with the most stable prices over time.